icteridae/icteridae/backend/README.md

 **Similarity** - Given a list of papers, calculate their pairwise similarities.

 Details on how to implement custom relevance/similarity-functions can be found in the respective files.

-## Structure Guidelines

-Every page has its own directory in `src/Components`.
-TSX Components which are page-specific should also be in this directory.
-If there are at least two .sass files in a page directory, they need to be placed in a separate `style`-directory inside the page-directory.
-TSX Components which are used more than once should be in `General`.